IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 One way to do this is to use extra pillows to prop up the affected ribs.

-This can help relieve discomfort and maintain a more comfortable sleeping position.
+This can help relieve discomfort and allow you to maintain a more comfortable sleeping position.

-Another option is to use a body pillow or special rib support pillows that mould to your body and provide targeted support to the injured area.
+We recommend using a body pillow, large V pillow, or special rib support pillows that mould to your body and provide targeted support to the injured area.

 Woman sleeping with a body pillow